AdaCore/gnatstudio/docs/users_guide/extending.rst

   editors, for example to align a set of lines based on various criteria or to manipulate a rectangular selection of text.

-To choose graphically which plug-ins should be loaded on startup, select the :menuselection:`Tools --> Plug-ins` menu.
+To graphically choose which plug-ins are loaded on startup, select the :menuselection:`Tools --> Plug-ins` menu.
 This brings up a new window, containing two parts:

 * A list of all known plug-ins on the left.